laksh0820/Online-Judge/README.md

 pip install -r requirements.txt

-For the first time when we are starting the host machine to lauch the website on a local network, we have to ensure that the database tables are created.Also, We are required to create an admin for the website.
+For the first time when we are starting the host machine to launch the website on a local network, we have to ensure that the database tables are created.Also, We are required to create an admin for the website.